Projective characterization of higher-order quantum transformations: Superoperator projectors

 which justifies the notation $\mathscr{A}\rightarrow 1 \equiv \overline{\mathscr{A}}$.
 The proof is straightforward from the definition since $1$ is 1-dimensional: $\Proj{}{A} \rightarrow 1 = \overline{\Proj{}{A} \otimes \overline{1}} = \overline{\Proj{}{A}}$.
 In the same way, one can prove that

 Therefore, a state structure can be seen as a transformation from the trivial system to itself and its negation as a transformation from itself to the trivial system.
 In view of the link between composition and transformation, one may also interpret the former in terms of the latter.
-A bipartite system which is causally composed, $\mathscr{A}\otimes \mathscr{B}$ for instance, can actually be seen as characterized by projectors
+A bipartite system in tensor-composed state structures, $\mathscr{A}\otimes \mathscr{B}$ for instance, can actually be seen as characterized by the following transformations

-Meaning that a no signaling composite bipartite system is equivalent to a linear transformation normalized on a transformation from one side to the complement of the other.
-We see that the direction of the transformation has no influence, which is expected since it is a causal composition.
+This means that a no signaling composite bipartite system is equivalent to a functional on a transformation from one state structure to the functionals on the other of the other as explained in Sec. \ref{sec:types}.
+In the above equation, we see that the direction of the transformation has no influence, which is expected since it is a no signaling composition; this interpretation is explained in Sec. \ref{sec:NS}.